-Fall Semester: Students wishing to enroll for Fall Semester classes may do so on the published dates during the months of June, July and August.
+Fall Semester: Students wishing to enroll for Fall Semester classes may do so on the published dates.
 Students are expected to pay tuition and related fees on the same day that they register; otherwise they risk losing their enrollment in classes.

-Spring Semester, Summer Session, and Special Session

-Classes: Students enrolling for classes must pay all tuition and related fees on the same day that they register.
+Spring Semester, Summer Session, and Special Session Classes: Students enrolling for classes must pay all tuition and related fees on the same day that they register.
 Failure to do so will result in the cancellation of their registration.
 Students who have not paid tuition and fees are not authorized to attend class(es).